Skip to main content

 What the New Pages Agent does

-The New Pages Agent takes a product feed, one or more sitemaps, and connections to Google Search Console (GSC) and Google Analytics (GA).
-It generates labels from your products, combines those labels into topics, then checks whether each topic is worth creating a page for.
+The New Pages Agent takes a product feed and connects to Google Search Console (GSC) to incorporate current ranking keywords into the process.
+It generates structured attributes from your products, combines those into topics, then checks whether each topic is worth creating a page for.

 After filtering out the duds, the remaining topics sit waiting for your approval.
-Once approved, they can be published straight to the site via the integration, complete with h1, category blurb, meta-title and meta-description, plus the relevant products.
+Once approved, they can typically be published straight to the site via the integration, complete with h1, meta-title and meta-description, plus the relevant products.

-The pages have internal links generated automatically, and products and links stay up to date without manual intervention.
+The pages can have internal links generated automatically, and products and links can typically stay up to date without manual intervention.
 For more detail on the publishing workflow, see the page creation platform page.

 Key concepts